-This section discusses the expressions that you can configure for certificates, with the exception of expressions that examine certificate expiration.
+This section discusses the expressions that you can configure for certificates, except expressions that examine certificate expiration.
 Time-based operations are described in Advanced Policy Expressions: Working with Dates, Times, and Numbers.

-The following table describes operations that you can specify for the CLIENT.SSL.CLIENT_CERT prefix.
+The following table describes the operations that you can specify for the CLIENT.SSL.CLIENT_CERT prefix.

 Table 3.
 Operations That Can Be Specified with the CLIENT.SSL.CLIENT_CERT Prefix